KatsumiKougen/Kamen-Rider-Showdown/README.md

 ## ***Introduction***
 From the creator of **IZANAGI** - a terminal-based pixel art program, **Kamen Rider Showdown**, a Python non-curses game, introduces the legendary warriors of Tokusatsu, the Kamen Riders, to your terminal.

-The game includes 6 Showa Riders, each of which has a unique fighting skills and abilities.
+The game includes 6 Showa Riders, each of which has unique fighting skills and abilities.
 Use your strategy to fight the monsters roaming around the world and defeat them with the Rider Kick.
 ```
   ....................,,,,,,,,,,,,,,,,,,,,,,.......             .......,
      ..............,.,,,.,.,..,,,,,,,,,,,,,..........           .,.. ,.,,,.